 Virtual Reality

 EDICa co-designed a virtual reality experience of an enabling workspace with VR developer, Animmersion.
-Join us for one of our workshops to experience the VR training and create impact in your organisation.

 Home » Virtual Reality